Explore Natural Areas Map

 Your circumstances may not allow for a donation of land and in that instance, Island Nature Trust may consider a purchase or a split – receipt.
 A split – receipt amounts to a bargain basement sale of land, where a portion of its fair market value is donated, in return for a charitable tax receipt.
 The Canada Revenue Agency will allow a donation of 20% or more of the fair market value.
 The remainder portion would be the purchase price.

-If you are interested in donating or selling land and want to learn more about your options, contact our land acquisition team at;
+If you are interested in donating or selling land and want to learn more about your options, contact our land acquisition team through this form;

 In the short-term, managing lands is a supreme collaborative effort between our dedicated volunteer Conservation Guardians and staff.
 Over the long-term, Island Nature Trust maintains investments in a Stewardship Fund to support the ongoing maintenance costs associated with land conservation.